Bachelor's Programme in Business and Economics

 EKN104 Economics in Practice, 6 credits

-EKN105 International Economics, 5 credits
+EKN115 International Economics, 5 credits (replaces the former course EKN105)

 EKR112 International Commercial Law, 12 credits